Manufacturing Australia January 2026

 How does Manufacturing Australia compare?

-People in Manufacturing Australia were much more positive than average regarding Growth.
+People in Manufacturing Australia were much more positive than average regarding Support Resources and Growth.

-On the lower side, people in Manufacturing Australia had much lower favorable scores than average in Equity, Learning & Development, and Innovation.
+On the lower side, people in Manufacturing Australia had much lower favorable scores than average in Learning & Development, Innovation, and Teamwork & Ownership.

-People working in Manufacturing Australia are more engaged than Nonprofit Organization Management Europe, Hungary, Germany (200-500), and Turkey 1000+.
-People working in Manufacturing Australia are less engaged than Financial Services Canada, Professional Services United Arab Emirates, New Tech APAC, and Electrical/Electronic Manufacturing.
+People working in Manufacturing Australia are more engaged than Nonprofit Organization Management United Kingdom, Creative & Media Central Europe, Manufacturing Japan, and Computer Software Benelux.
+People working in Manufacturing Australia are less engaged than Apparel & Fashion Oceania, Legal, Consulting & Staffing (0-100), and Finance Canada.

 The highest scoring question for Manufacturing Australia had 88% of people agreeing that they know how their work contributes to the goals of %[Company]% (-1% compared to overall) while they were generally most positive about Growth.

-People in Manufacturing Australia were generally least favourable about Equity, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 23% of people disagreeing (+0% above average).
+People in Manufacturing Australia were generally least favourable about Action, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 18% of people disagreeing (+1% above average).

 Which questions matter the most?